Lesa's course directory

 Course Software:

-Participants will need to have access to statistical software—STATA, or R+Rstudio—that can estimate the models presented.
+Participants will need to have access to statistical software—STATA, or R+RStudio—that can estimate the models presented.
 Each of these programs is freely available to course participants in multiple ways:

 SAS may also be used for specific examples throughout the course.
 The last unit of the course on path analysis will also use Mplus software.
 Both of these are freely available on the U Iowa Virtual Desktop.